-Also known as the 2019-nCoV (novel coronavirus), it brought domestic travel to a virtual standstill in China during the peak Chinese New Year period.
+Also known as the 2019-nCoV (novel coronavirus) and now COVID-19, it brought domestic travel to a virtual standstill in China during the peak Chinese New Year period.
 The entire Hubei province is locked down, affecting some 60 million residents.

 The fear of crowds is palpable as everybody seeks to shield themselves from this SARS-like pneumonia-inducing virus.
 Insanely long queues form to buy masks, gloves and hand disinfectants.
 Tempers flare when the masks run out of stock at department stores, pharmacies and supermarkets.

 Even the Singapore government’s recent move to supply four surgical masks to every household—an unprecedented move by any nation—was met with some dissatisfaction.
 (Read MOH’s advisory on what you should and should not do.)

 One expert predicted that the economic impact of the Wuhan virus could be three to four times more than the US$40 billion (S$54.5 billion) caused by the SARS virus back in 2003.

 Here in Singapore, the negative effect of the coronavirus on our economy is felt to be limited.
 However, businesses in the retail, tourism and hospitality sectors which depend heavily on foreign visitors are likely to suffer a bigger hit.

 While signs of community transmission is not evident here in Singapore, locals may still be fearful of congregating at venues with large crowds.

 Given this scenario, what should companies and businesses do?

 The first thing you need to do is to set your potential customer’s mind at ease.

 Take extra precautionary measures to disinfect your premises regularly, and let them know that you do.
 Put up notices to show that you have doubled or even tripled your regular cleaning regime.